 Gas is a precious natural resource for any country.
 It has many uses in modern civilization.
-Gas plays a major role in the country’s economic development through power generation, fertilizer production, industrial use, fuel, and household use.
+Gas plays a major role in economic development through power generation, fertilizer production, industrial use, fuel, and household use.
 The amount of gas in Bangladesh is limited, but it is used in many cases.

 It is possible to add a new journey to the country’s economic development through the proper use and management of these precious resources.
 Here in this article, I’ll be discussing the natural gas resources in Bangladesh.
-I’ll try to bring out information as much as I could.
+I’ll try to bring out information as much as I can.

 Natural Gas in Bangladesh